 The biggest and most common mistake is to return the ball too high.
 This provides a perfect opportunity for opponents to smash the ball, likely at your feet, making it very hard for you to return the shot.
 Keep your dink shots LOW and try to land them inside the No Volley Zone.

-Do NOT dink to the forehand to the opposite players as it sets them up for an easy kill shot.
+Do NOT dink to the forehand to the opposing player as it sets them up for an easy kill shot.

 Tip: If you have to hit up on the ball, hit softly and try to drop into the kitchen.